 Both of these frequent flyer travel cards let you earn points as you spend.
 But which one is right for your next trip?

-Qantas Cash versus Velocity Global Wallet
+Qantas Travel Money versus Velocity Global Wallet Card

 If you're a member of the Qantas or Velocity Frequent Flyer program, you may already have a preference for one of these cards based on the points you can earn.
 But alongside this perk, it's worth comparing a range of other features, including what currencies you can load and spend, the minimum and maximum amounts you can load on each card, currency conversion charges, and other fees.
 Check the table below to compare all these key details against how you intend to use your travel money card.

-Velocity Global Wallet
+Velocity Global Wallet Card

 |Available currencies||AUD, AED, CAD, EUR, GBP, HKD, JPY, NZD, SGD, THB, USD||AUD, CAD, EUR, GBP, HKD, JPY, NZD, SGD, THB, USD, ZAR|